How to Relieve Caregiver Stress: 4 Tips from Navy SEALs

 When you feel overwhelmed by caregiver stress, practice a technique SEALs call mental loading.
 If your mind fills with caregiving “what ifs,” run through some realistic scenarios and imagine yourself managing them in the best possible way.
 This calms anxiety and gives you confidence to react calmly to surprises.

-For example, you might worry “What if mom falls while I’m running errands?”
+For example, you might worry, “What if mom falls while I’m running errands?”
 Imagine that you find her on the floor when you get back from the store.
 Visualize yourself staying calm, calling 911, and reassuring mom in a soothing voice.
-When emergency responders arrive, you speak calmly with them and provide needed info.
+When emergency responders arrive, you speak calmly with them and provide the needed info.
 They decide to take her to the hospital to get checked by a doctor.
 You grab your hospital essentials bag and follow them, prepared to be your mom’s health advocate.

 This might sound horrifying, but when you calmly think through each step in the scenario, it actually becomes less scary and uncertain.
 It’s something you’d never want to happen in real life, but at least you’re mentally prepared if it does.